florian-asche/docker-snapcast/README.md

 If you're using [Home Assistant](https://www.home-assistant.io/) from [Nabu Casa](https://www.nabucasa.com/), we recommend using [Music Assistant](https://github.com/music-assistant/server) as a server in combination with snapcast client instead.
 It provides better integration and more features for audio streaming management in Home Assistant.
 An example configuration for the Snapcast server can be found in the `docker-compose_server.yml` file in this repository.

 **How to run**

+If you still want to run the snapcast server...

+For a complete example configuration, check out the `docker-compose_server.yml` file in this repository.

 To run the Snapcast server: